The Story of Tentsile

-I wanted to make a structure that used pure tentsile from 3 points to create usable space as I thought that a collapsable treehouse could be an interesting option for those who love treehouses but didn't want to by limited to their backyards to enjoy it!
+I wanted to make a structure that used pure tensile strength from 3 points to create usable space as I thought that a collapsible treehouse could be an interesting option for those who love treehouses but didn't want to by limited to their backyards to enjoy it!

 I got made redundant after the crash of 2008 and so I thought I would put some time into seeing if the model could be scaled up to hold some real weight.
 I put a cat in the next one (that was about 3 foot wide) and when it proved workable, I got started on making a full scale version.